 Product Sales - Our direct sales of cannabis, hemp, and products derived from these plants will be classified under this revenue category.
-During the quarter ended June 30, 2019, we commenced the direct sale of acquired hemp seed inventory.
-As the Company continues to explore opportunities to continue such sales, significant product sales are expected to be generated from (i) the distribution of the Company's acquired and developing hemp-derived CBD product lines, and (ii) the dispensary and wholesale operations of ARL in Massachusetts and of the Company's planned cannabis-licensee acquisitions in Illinois, Maryland, and Nevada.
+This year, we commenced the direct sale of acquired hemp seed inventory.
+As the Company continues to explore opportunities to continue such sales, significant product sales are expected to be generated from (i) the distribution of the Company's acquired and developing hemp-derived CBD product lines, (ii) the dispensary and wholesale operations of ARL in Massachusetts and the KPGs in Illinois, and (iii) the Company's planned cannabis-licensee acquisitions in Maryland and Nevada.